-We rarely use them directly in auditing; but it is an other example how the Meter can give you an idea about what is going on in your pc's mind.
+We rarely use them directly in auditing; but it is another example of how the Meter can give you an idea about what is going on in your pc's mind.

 Running a specific process you just stick to the rule "What turns it on will turn it off" and make sure to carry through until it does turn off.
 You never end the session in such a case; just get pc through it.

 Free Needle/ Floating Needle (8).
 This is an important Meter phenomenon or needle action.
 That's why it is has several names.

 It is a harmonic motion over the dial at a slow, even pace of the needle, back and forth, back and forth, without change in the width of the swing except perhaps to widen as the pc gets off the last small bits of charge.
 It can actually get so wide that you have to shift the Tone Arm back and forth, back and forth, to keep the needle on the dial in which case you have a floating Tone Arm.

 The needle just moves freely.
 A null needle just doesn't respond to a question.
 It may respond to the next one.
 A Free Needle does not respond to any question.
 The building might collapse and it would still be floating and free.

 A Free Needle means, the pc is getting close to the End Phenomena of the process.
 On a metered pc it is one important part of the End Phenomena.